Bruhath10/Physical-Design/README.md

 A Workshop on VLSI SoC / Physical Design using Open-Source EDA tools by The VSD corp.
 Workshop is conducted on a cloud-based platform known as VSD-IAT, a user-friendly platform to learn and implement the essential skills in physical design using open-source EDA tools.

 ## Contents
-1. Day 1: study various components of RISC-V microprocessor based SoC and review RISC-V picoSoC
+- 1. Day 1: study various components of RISC-V microprocessor based SoC and review RISC-V picoSoC
+- 2. Day 2: Running Pin Placement of picoRV32, understanding Floor Plan and Library Cells using the EDA tools
+- 3. Day 3: Design and Characterization of cells using Magic Layout tool and ngspice
+- 4. Day 4: Timing Analysis, Clock Tree Synthesis and Signal Integrity
+- 5. Day 5: Final steps for RTL2GDS

 ## 1. Day 1: Study of RISC-V microprocessor based SoC, review RISC-V picoSoC, and Synthesis in Qflow
 Day 1 started with an Introduction to the IC design component terminologies.
 An overview of the QFN-48 Package, layout of the chip, pads, core, die and IPs.